stevejay/middleengine-website/src/posts/2020-08-22-layered-canvas-rendering-issues-in-web-workers.md

 I soon saw a problem with the image editor conversion: when all of the layered canvases need to be redrawn at the same time, for example when zooming in or out, all of the updates do not necessarily occur on the same frame.
 This is despite that fact that I issue all of the updates within the same `requestAnimationFrame` callback.
 The result can be tearing, where one canvas layer has been updated with the new image data but the other canvas layers have not and so they still display the old image data.
 Importantly, this tearing does not happen _at all_ if rendering is performed on the main thread.

 For the purposes of this post, I have created a simple demonstration widget that consists of two equal-sized canvases, one on top of the other.
-I draw a grey square in the centre of the upper canvas.
-I fill the lower canvas with that same grey color but I erase the area that is covered by the square on the upper canvas:
+Using the Canvas API, I draw a grey square in the centre of the upper canvas.
+I then fill the lower canvas with that same grey color but I erase the area that is covered by the square on the upper canvas:

 ![](/images/2020-08-22-layered-canvas-rendering-issues-in-web-workers/canvas-rendering-test-image-2x.png "Canvas test with two layered canvases")